TOMSO

-TOMSO (2-methoxy-4-methyl-5-methylsulfinylamphetamine) is a lesser-known psychedelic drug and a substituted amphetamine.
+TOMSO, also known as 2-methoxy-4-methyl-5-methylsulfinylamphetamine, is a drug and a substituted amphetamine.
 TOMSO was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the dosage range is listed as 100–150 mg, and the duration listed as 10–16 hours.
+In his book PiHKAL, the dose range is listed as 100–150 mg, and the duration is listed as 10–16 hours.
 TOMSO is inactive on its own; it is activated with the consumption of alcohol.
 It produces intense time distortion and a threshold.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of TOMSO.